- Live Rates

 Having said that, the real estate market in places like Seattle, Portland, Denver, and Boise are still somewhat active, and these continued low rates are still giving buyers the push needed to get them into the market to capitalize on major savings.

 Every week, the Mortgage Bankers Association (MBA) puts out a survey that outlines the most recent mortgage activity.
-In its latest survey for the week of March 5, 2021, the MBA shows that mortgage applications increased slightly from the week before.
+In its latest survey for the week of June 4, 2021, the MBA shows that mortgage applications decreased slightly from the week before.

-Mortgage refinances are also on the rise, according to the Refinance Index.
-The index showed a 7% increase from the previous week, and was 0.1% higher compared to the same week in 2020.
+Mortgage refinances also decreased, according to the Refinance Index.
+The index showed a 5% decrease from the previous week, and was 27% lower compared to the same week in 2020.

 While the COVID-19 pandemic has certainly had a major impact on the housing market across the nation, demand among homebuyers is seemingly increasing.
 And the numbers from the MBA are backing this up.

-There may be some pent-up demand among buyers who may have put their home buying process on pause during the first few weeks of the pandemic.
+There may continue to be some pent-up demand among buyers who may have put their home buying process on pause during the first few weeks of the pandemic.
 But as the economy slowly starts to open back up and mortgage rates continue to hover near historic lows, new home purchases are subsequently on the horizon, sparking stronger mortgage application activity among Americans.

 The Federal Housing Administration (FHA) also recorded an increase in mortgage applications over the past couple of weeks, as has the Department of Agriculture.